openaire/guidelines-literature-repositories/docs/introduction.rst

 The OpenAIRE Guidelines for institutional and thematic Repository Managers 4.0 are part of a set of OpenAIRE Guidelines that also include the OpenAIRE Guidelines for Data Archive Managers, the OpenAIRE Guidelines for CRIS managers, the OpenAIRE Guidelines for Software Repository Managers, and the Guidelines for Other Research Products Repository Managers.

 What's new
 ----------
 In comparison with previous versions of the Guidelines, this version introduces the following major changes:

+since 4.0:
+* covering of FAIR principles elements
+* proof of concept: enhancement of *provenance* information of with **repositoryId's** and **repositoryName's** for Aggregators
+* add new value to controlled ``relationType`` vocabulary: **IsPublishedIn** and is adopted from DataCite Schema v4.4.
+* Note on OAI-PMH repository *batch_size*

+since v3.0:
 * covering of FAIR principles elements
 * proof of concept: enhancement of provenance information of with repositoryId's and repositoryName's for Aggregators
 * an application profile and schema based on Dublin Core and DataCite incl. a new OAI-metadataPrefix
 * support of identifier schemes for authors, organizations, funders, scholarly resources
 * introduction of COAR Controlled Vocabularies
 * compliance with the `OpenAIRE Content Acquisition Policy <https://doi.org/10.5281/zenodo.1446407>`_, published on 05-Oct-2018.

 How this document is structured
 -------------------------------